thomasrobertgee/recipe-app/README.md

 ## Current Features

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
-- **User Preference Management:** A dedicated profile page where users can save their household size and select dietary requirements and allergies.
+- **User Preference Management:** A dedicated profile page where users can save their household size, weekly budget, and dietary restrictions.
 - **AI-powered recipe generation** that uses a user's saved preferences to create tailored recipes.
 - **Recipe Ratings & Filtering:** Users can rate recipes from 1-5 stars.
 All recipe pages can be filtered by minimum star rating and sorted by rating.
-- A read-only page for viewing the current weekly specials.
+- **Recipe Quantity Selection:** Users can select multiple quantities of a single recipe to cook.
-- **Recipe & Shopping List Costing:** Displays an estimated cost for each recipe and a total for the shopping list, based on the full price of the required on-special items.
+- **Intelligent Shopping List:** A dynamic list that consolidates ingredients from multiple recipes, calculates total quantities and costs, and tracks spending against the user's budget.
-- **Interactive Shopping List:** A dynamic list of required special items with a persistent checklist.
+- **Granular Item Control:** Users can individually check off or remove specific items from the shopping list.
 - Full CRUD functionality for recipes (AI-Create, Read, Delete) and specials (backend-managed).
 - A dedicated landing page for new and logged-out users.
 - Polished UI with a modern recipe card design, interactive modals, and toast notifications.

 ---